 Prehistoric visual representations -Palaeolithic to the Neolithic Period-Lascaux, Altamira, Indian evidences.
-The earliest writing-Mesopotamian visual identification, Egyptian hieroglyphs, Chinese calligraphy, Pictographs to Alphabets printing, the invention of movable type.
-Early European block printing, Copperplate engraving etc. Illuminated Manuscripts & German illustrated books.
-Graphic design of the Rococo Era
+The earliest writing-Mesopotamian visual identification, Egyptian hieroglyphs, Chinese calligraphy, Pictographs to Alphabets

 Development of art from the time of Civilizations up to the age of enlightenment - Mesopotamian, Egyptian, Indian, Chinese, Greek & Roman civilizations, Byzantine, Gothic, Renaissance era and Baroque.